Dawei-Zhu1/MyClean/user_stories/book_services.md

 # User Story – Book Services

-**Role:** Customer
-**Story:** As a customer, I want to book cleaning services and receive confirmation so that they know their appointment is set.
+**User story title:** Book Services
+**Priority:** Must
-**Estimate:** 5 days
+**Estimation:** 5 days
 **Actual:** 5 days

+### Planning Poker Notes
+- Suet Kei: 5 days
+- Dawei: 5 days
+- Gloria: 5 days

+---

 ## Description

-This story focuses on enabling the following:
+**Full story:** As a customer, I want to book cleaning services and receive confirmation so that they know their appointment is set.

-- Enable the user to book cleaning services and receive confirmation
+**Description-v1:** Allow the user to customer, I want to book cleaning services and receive confirmation
-- Benefit: they know their appointment is set
+**Benefit:** they know their appointment is set.

+---

 ## Tasks

-- [x] Booking form and calendar input
+- [x] Backend logic
-- [x] Availability check against provider schedule
+- [x] Database interaction
-- [x] Database entry creation
+- [x] Frontend form or UI
-- [x] Confirmation message display
+- [x] Testing and bug fixing

+---

+## UI Design (Prototype)

+Note: The prototype design provider in the PDF report

+---

-## Status
+## Completed

-✅ Completed as part of Iteration 2 - Customer
+✅ Completed and validated in Iteration 2 - Customer

+Note: The prototype design provider in the PDF report